codebar/tutorials/js/lesson1/tutorial.md

 ## Multiple function parameters

-Functions can have as many parameters as you want.
-You separate them with commas.
-Try changing the first line of the definition of `conversation` to be:
+Functions can have as many parameters as you want, you separate them with commas.
+Change the first line of your `conversation` function to be:

 ```js
 function conversation(person, topic) {